 The CP server supports both IPM-based secure communication and HTTPS-based secure communication.
-CP servers that are configured for IPM-based secure communication support client nodes that are running either 6.1 or previous versions of the product.
-However, CP servers that are configured for HTTP-based communication only support client nodes that are running the 6.1 version of the product.
+CP servers that are configured for IPM-based secure communication support client nodes that are running prior to 6.1 versions of the product.
+However, CP servers that are configured for HTTP-based communication only support client nodes that are running the 6.1 or later version of the product.
 Client nodes with product versions prior to 6.1 are not supported for HTTPS-based communication.